Kim McKay: Media

+Recognition and awards

 In 2008, McKay was awarded an Officer of the Order of Australia AO for distinguished service to the environment and the community.

+In 2020, she was awarded the UTS Chancellor's Award for Excellence in 2010.

 In 2011, McKay was included in the book "The Power of 100...One Hundred Women who have Shaped Australia".
 In 2013, McKay was named in The Australian Financial Review's 100 Women of Influence list.